Can You Get Rid Of Gingivitis Permanently? Prevention Tips

 Addressing underlying health conditions plays a critical role in preventing the recurrence of gingivitis.

-Gingivitis, if left untreated, can escalate into periodontitis, a more severe form of gum disease that causes permanent damage to the gums and bone supporting the teeth.
+When gingivitis is not treated, it can turn into periodontitis, a more serious gum disease that damages the gums and bone holding your teeth.

 👨⚕️ Conclusion